-The Cookies used by Our Sites or App can be:
+The Cookies used by our website can be:

 We use both types of Cookies.

 Additionally, Cookies can be first or third party Cookies.
 First-party Cookies are owned and created by the website you’re viewing.
 Third-party Cookies are owned and created by an independent company, usually a company providing a service to the website owners.
-These Cookies collect information relating to the origin of your visit, where you were exposed to PPRO advertising, what advertising feature you saw, whether you arrived directly or indirectly to Our Sites, the device you used to visit Our Sites or use our App and which downloads you performed.
+These Cookies collect information relating to the origin of your visit, where you were exposed to PPRO advertising, what advertising feature you saw, whether you arrived directly or indirectly to our website, the device you used to visit our website and which downloads you performed.
 This information is collected via the below third parties:

 How do I disable Cookies?

-You are free to decline our Cookies if your browser or browser add-on permits it, unless our Cookies are required to prevent fraud or ensure the security of Our Sites and App.
-However, declining our Cookies may interfere with your use of Our Site/App and services.
+You are free to decline our Cookies if your browser or browser add-on permits it, unless our Cookies are required to prevent fraud or ensure the security of our website.
+However, declining our Cookies may interfere with your use of our website and services.
 To enable or disable cookies, follow the instructions provided by your browser (usually located within the “Help”, “Tools” or “Edit” facility).
 Alternatively, an external resource is available at www.allaboutcookies.org/manage-cookies providing specific information about cookies and how to manage them to suit your preferences.

-We use small graphics (also called tracking pixels or clear GIFs – collectively, “Web Beacons”) in Our Sites, App or emails which remain invisible to you but provide us with information about your experience and interaction with Our Sites, App and emails such as which browser has been used, if an email was opened and similar.
-As part of our effort to track the success of our advertising campaigns, we may at times use visitor identification technology such as these “web beacons” which count visitors who have come to Our Sites after being exposed to a PPRO banner ad on a third party site.
+We use small graphics (also called tracking pixels or clear GIFs – collectively, “Web Beacons”) in our websites or emails which remain invisible to you but provide us with information about your experience and interaction with our website and emails such as which browser has been used, if an email was opened and similar.
+As part of our effort to track the success of our advertising campaigns, we may at times use visitor identification technology such as these “web beacons” which count visitors who have come to our website after being exposed to a PPRO banner ad on a third party site.
 Web Beacons often work in conjunction with Cookies.
 No personally identifiable or sensitive personal data is collected via Web Beacons.

-By navigating on Our Sites or using our App, you agree that we can place Cookie and Web Beacons on your computer or device, as applicable.
-If you prefer not to receive Cookies or Web Beacons, then you should consult your browsing settings or stop using Our Sites.
+By navigating on our website, you agree that we can place Cookie and Web Beacons on your computer or device, as applicable.
+If you prefer not to receive Cookies or Web Beacons, then you should consult your browsing settings or stop using website.